cubesatlab/cubedos/samples/README.md

   CubedOS's abilities.
 Specifically the program controls a simple robot that uses optical sensors to follow a black line drawn on a light, concrete floor.
 This is an adaptation of a lab assignment used in the electro-mechanical program at Vermont Technical College.

++ `Pathfinder`: A sample application that demonstrates priority inversion and the solution by priority inheritance using the Mars Pathfinder example.

 + `PingPong`: A sample application that where two modules send messages back and forth indefinitely.
 It is the "Hello, World" application of message passing!
 We use this to evaluate